fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 ## List of countries
 countries_list <- unique(life_expectancy$Country)

-## I add dummies for Region to data explicitly to make prediction work even when some levels of factor
+## We add dummies for Region explicitly to the dataset to make prediction work even when some levels of factor
-## would be missing due to resampling
+## are missing due to resampling

 le_cc <- life_expectancy_pred %>% add_column(as.data.frame(dummy(life_expectancy_pred$Region)))

-MSE_pred <- matrix(0,folds,rep)
+RMSE_pred <- matrix(0,folds,rep)

 set.seed(123) # for reproducibility